Jia053123/DiagramDesigner/README.md

 Update 2022 August:
 - Bug fixes and release: https://vimeo.com/741248245
-- Improved the original shape-matching algoirthm which relies on brute force with a traversal-based algorithm with dramatically lower computational complexity (refer to SolveLabeling method in Shape.cs): https://github.com/ErnestX/DiagramDesigner/blob/main/ShapeGrammarEngine/Shape.cs
+- Improved the original shape-matching algoirthm which relies on permutation with a traversal-based algorithm that has dramatically lower computational complexity (refer to SolveLabeling method in Shape.cs): https://github.com/ErnestX/DiagramDesigner/blob/main/ShapeGrammarEngine/Shape.cs

 Update 2022 March 11 - UI for rule creation, learning and application: https://vimeo.com/689110233